Skip to Main Content

 For a basic guide on creating your own OER texts see the page: Creating & Adapting OER Texts.

-For a begginer's guide to creating other forms of OER, including Open Access Courses (Open Courseware), see the page: Developing & Publishing OER (Including OA Courses)
+For a beginner's guide to creating other forms of OER, see the page: Developing & Publishing OER

 Websites & Resources: